violinglu/6m-data-1.0-Welcome-Onboarding/course_roadmap.md

 **The Final Destination:**

-*By Class 15, you will analyze a database with 1+ million records and present a professional dashboard identifying key business insights.*
+*By end of module 1, you will analyze a database with 1+ million records and present a professional dashboard identifying key business insights.*

 ### **🟢 Phase 1: The Foundation (Setting the Mindset)**